TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Introduction/Index.rst

 (as opposed to ext_icon.gif) and notes on documentation in ReST format has been added.
 Filenames of PHP files and class names are no longer required to be all lowercase.
 Class names were changed and information on namespaces added.
-The structure and naming conventions for unit tests changed. :code:`@package` and :code:`@subpackage` annotations have been removed.
+XCLASS declarations have been removed.
+The structure and naming conventions for unit tests changed.
+:code:`@package` and :code:`@subpackage` annotations have been removed.
 Inline comments are now no longer indented with one additional tab compared to the line which they belong to.
 The coding style of long conditions has been changed to improve readability.
 Finally it is made more clear that also configuration files should follow the CGL.

 Furthermore the appendix which described how to properly set up various IDEs for working with the TYPO3 CMS Core has been moved to the